 SHSWFIF is one of the few funds in North America that is an active member of the Academy of Motion Picture Arts and Sciences.

-PROJECT INITIATIVES FOR 2018-2019
+PROJECT INITIATIVES FOR 2023-2024

 Industry standards are constantly changing and so are the property interests of the Sam Houston Southwest Film Investment Fund (SHSWFIF).
 High-quality, artistic, and commercially viable properties and concepts are always a priority.
-As of 2018, the fund is prioritizing certain genres and specialty considerations and has created several specialty divisions specific to the type of projects currently under consideration, specifically high concept crossover Dramas, Faith-based (where faith is the A-story), and Genre Films (specifically, high concept Action and elevated supernatural suspense inclusive of Horror).
+As of 2023, the fund is prioritizing certain genres and has created several specialty divisions specific to the type of projects currently under consideration, specifically high concept Dramas (with an emphasis on WWII era war dramas), “Faith-based Adjacent” (where faith is a key component, but the story has significant cross-over potential), and Genre Films (specifically, high concept Action and elevated Suspense inclusive of Horror).
 Please adhere to the following requirements to ensure that your submission receives an equitable and comprehensive review:

 Submission Requirements